 People of Bhutan

-Bhutan is the last stronghold of Vajrayana Buddhism, about 75% of the population is Buddhist.
+Bhutan is the last stronghold of Vajrayana Buddhism; about 75% of the population is Buddhist.
 Seen as a paradise with untouched natural beauty and ancient old culture and tradition, Bhutan is very peaceful and almost crime-free.
 Beggars and the homeless hardly exist.
 Sales of tobacco are prohibited.
 So does smoking in public areas.
 You will be amazed by Bhutan’s’ free education and healthcare system.
-Even in the case, that specific hospital treatment is not available in Bhutan, the patient will be referred to a reputable hospital abroad.
+Even if that specific hospital treatment is unavailable in Bhutan, the patient will be referred to a reputable hospital abroad.
 As a result, it is widely depicted as a living Shangri-La in modern days.
-Every year only a few fortunate tourists are granted entry visas; where they will not only be enchanted by Bhutan’s untouched natural charm but also impressed by its stronghold of ancient old culture and tradition.
+Every year only a few fortunate tourists are granted entry visas; they will be enchanted by Bhutan’s untouched natural charm and impressed by its stronghold of ancient old culture and tradition.

-While we travel from Nepal to Bhutan, we usually take a flight to Paro airport from Kathmandu which is less than one hour of light.
-Or, we can also travel from Nepal to Bhutan via road.
-Nepal to Bhutan road distance is 787 km I.e. 489 miles.
-For this, you need to cross the Nepalese border in the east and get to West Bengal at Panitanki.
+While we travel from Nepal to Bhutan, we usually take a flight to Paro airport from Kathmandu, which is less than one hour of light.
+Or we can also travel from Nepal to Bhutan via road.
+Nepal to Bhutan road distance is 787 km, I.e., 489 miles.
+You must cross the Nepalese border in the east and get to West Bengal at Panitanki.
 Many public buses then go from Panitanki to Phuentsholing.

-Further, there is two other entry point to Bhutan i.e. Gelephu and Samdrup Jongkhar.
-However, the Jaigaon – Phuentsholing border is more popular due to easy permits and quick access via road.
+Further, there is two other entry point to Bhutan, i.e., Gelephu and Samdrup Jongkhar.
+However, the Jaigaon – Phuentsholing border is more popular due to accessible permits and quick access via road.

 We are eco-friendly Trekking and Tour operators linked with the travel agency of Bhutan.
-We offer 3 night 4 days Bhutan Tour, Best Western Bhutan Tour with Druck Path Trek.
+We offer three night 4 days Bhutan Tour Best Western Bhutan Tour with Druck Path Trek.
 We are committed to making your Bhutan tour fun as well as safe.